-4.2.11 Results
+3.2.11 Results

-- 4.2.11.1 As soon as practicable and no more than five days after the completion of an Event, the Steward must send the results to the RCB. - 4.2.11.2 Unless and until all protests and appeals arising from an Event are finally determined, the results will be provisional. - 4.2.11.3 In respect of any provisional results, any public announcement or advertisement concerning those results must state that they are provisional and are subject to official confirmation. - 4.2.11.4 As soon as practicable and no more than five days after the final determination of all protests and appeals in relation to any Event, the RCB must announce that the results are final. - 4.2.11.5 An Event will commence and conclude at the times determined by the Steward.
+- 3.2.11.1 As soon as practicable and no more than five days after the completion of an Event, the Steward must send the results and the Steward's Event report to the RCB. - 3.2.11.2 Unless and until all protests and appeals arising from an Event are finally determined, the results will be provisional. - 3.2.11.3 In respect of any provisional results, any public announcement or advertisement concerning those results must state that they are provisional and are subject to official confirmation. - 3.2.11.4 As soon as practicable and no more than five days after the final determination of all protests and appeals in relation to any Event, the RCB must announce that the results are final. - 3.2.11.5 An Event will commence and conclude at the times determined by the Steward.

-4.2.12 Results in Australian Championships and MA Series
+3.2.12 Results in Australian Championships and MA Series

-- 4.2.12.1 Results in any Australian titled Event or MA series Event: - Must be faxed or emailed to MA by the Steward by 09:00am on the Monday next following the Event, and - b) Must include the names of all finishers in the Event.
+- 3.2.12.1 Results in any Australian titled Event or MA series Event: - a) Must be received by MA by 09:00am on the Monday next following the Event, and - b) Must include the names of all finishers in the Event.

-4.2.13 SRs
+3.2.13 SRs

-4.2.13.1 An RCB may approve SRs, which must be consistent with these GCRs, for the purposes of the promotion and conduct of any competition.
+- 3.2.13.1 An RCB may approve SRs, which must be consistent with these GCRs, for the purposes of the promotion and conduct of any Competition. - 3.2.13.2 The SRs: - a) Have the force and effect of these GCRs. - b) Must comply, as closely as possible, with the model SRs available on the MA website;